Help Center/ Cloud Container Engine/ Getting Started/ Deploying an Application in a CCE Cluster Using a Helm Chart

 Select a node flavor that best fits your service needs.

-For optimal performance of the cluster components, you are advised to set up the node with a minimum of 4 vCPUs and 8 GiB of memory.
+• For optimal cluster component performance, choose a node with at least 4 vCPUs and 8 GiB of memory.

 Container Engine